-Refer to 7.5 Additional Resources to find the link to OSBIE - Naturalized Playspaces and Common Sense.
+Refer to 7.5 Additional Resources to find the link to OSBIE - Naturalized Playspaces.

+Sandboxes must be covered when not in use to prevent access by animals, and must be raked daily.
 All newly purchased outdoor play area equipment must comply with Canadian Standards Association's most current version of Children's Play Spaces and Equipment (CAN/CSA-Z614).
 Letters of compliance with this standard from the equipment manufacturer must be retained with all other documents for the equipment.
 This includes additions to existing play area structures.
 Refer to section 3.2.11. for more detailed information on CSA standards.